Social utility efficiency

 Social utility efficiency (SUE) or voter satisfaction efficiency (VSE) is a metric for comparing voting methods which compares them based on the average well-being of voters.

+It is also known as utilitarian efficiency or voter satisfaction index (VSI).

 Definition

 Social utility efficiency is defined as the ratio between the social utility of the candidate who is actually elected by a given voting method and that of the candidate who would maximize social utility, where $E[]$ is the expected value over many iterations of the sum of all voter utilities for a given candidate: